jmquigley/gadgets/docs/lib/slider/Slider.md

 be moved  along this horizontal line.
 The line represents a min/max range.
 The Slider value increases when the chevron is moved to the right and decreases when moved to the left.
-When the chevron is released the current position is given via an onSelect callback.
+When the chevron is released the current position is given via an onSelection callback.

 The min/max values must be >= 0.
 The control width is represented by this positive range.